SkillsFundingAgency/das-shared-packages/SFA.DAS.Elastic/README.md

 * A default POCO type for the index.
 * Any mappings from the POCO type to the index.

-e.g. For an index named `activities` with default mapping:
+e.g. For a POCO type of `Activity` auto mapped to an index named `activities`:

 ```
 public class ActivitiesIndexMapper : IndexMapper<Activity>